 Chairman's Choice Award: 3 Awarded at $350 each

 ARC Staff Award: 4 Awarded at $100 each by the ARC Staff

 Minimum of $20,000 in Purchase Awards: Purchase awards will be chosen from the finalists and awarded at the sole discretion of the ARC's Chairman, Fred Ross.
 Works do not need to be for sale for all other awards.
 Retail prices are shown.

 42 Honorable mentions: Award winners will receive an Award Certificate suitable for framing, and have their winning artwork accompanied by their name displayed on the ARC website.

-All Finalists will have their entry accompanied by their name displayed on the ARC website and will also be featured in the 2013-2014 Salon Catalogue.
+All Finalists will have their entry accompanied by their name displayed on the ARC website and will also be featured in the 2014-2015 ARC Salon Catalogue.